delmic/odemis/doc/develop/backend-api.rst

     .. py:attribute:: binning

-        *(VA, tuple of ints)* How many CCD pixels are merged (for each dimension) to form one pixel on the image.
+        *(VA, tuple of ints)* How many CCD pixels are merged (for each dimension X and Y) to form one pixel on the image.
 Changing this property will automatically adapt the resolution to make sure the actual sensor region stays the same one.
 For this reason, it is recommended to set this property before the resolution property.
 It has a .range attribute with two 2-tuples for min and max.

     .. py:attribute:: resolution

         *(VA, tuple of ints)* Number of pixels in the image generated for each dimension (width, height).
-If it's smaller than the full resolution of the captor, it's centred.
+If it's smaller than the full resolution of the captor, it's centered.
         It's value is the same as the shape of the data generated by the Data Flow (taking into account that DataArrays' shape follow numpy's convention so height is first, and width second).
         Binning is taken into account, so a captor of 1024x1024 with a binning of 2x2 and resolution of 512x512 will generate a data of shape 512x512.
         If when setting it, the resolution is not available, another resolution can be picked.
         It  will try to select an acceptable resolution bigger than the resolution requested.
         If the resolution is smaller than the entire captor, the centre part of the captor is used.
         It has a .range attribute with two 2-tuples for min and max.

+    .. py:attribute:: translation

+        *(VA, tuple of floats, unit=px, optional)* How much shift (X, Y) is applied to the center of the area acquired.
+        It is expressed in pixels (the size of a pixel being defined by pixelSize, and so independent of .binning).
+        A smaller value in X means a shift towards the left, and a smaller value in Y means a shift towards the top.
+        0, 0 means that it's at the center of the detector.

     .. py:attribute:: exposureTime